fluid-project/infusion-docs/src/documents/ChangeApplierAPI.md

 Note that a listener which specifies references to multiple component targets in such a list will just receive one notification per component of its changes.
 A listener which supplies an array of more than one element in <code>path</code> will not be able to make use of either the special context [`change`](#the-special-context-change-) ***or*** the possibility of using the wildcard character
 `*` in the final path segment.
-Note that elements of <code>segs</code> may themselves consist of IoC references resolving to configuration in the tree (although they may not hold references to model material).
+Note that elements of <code>segs</code> may themselves consist of IoC references resolving to configuration in the tree (although they may not hold references to model material - they are evaluated just once when the component constructs).

 #### The special context `change` ####
 An extra [context name](Contexts.md) is available in a model listener block by the name of `change`.
 This is bound to the particular change event which triggered this listener.
 This context behaves as an object with the following fields: